 French Revolution Collection

-The original folio edition of Moniteur (1789-1815) is present, together with an almost complete set of the Bulletin de la Convention Nationale (1792-1795), more complete, in fact, than the set available at the Bibliothèque Nationale.
+There is the original folio edition of Moniteur (1789-1815), together with an almost complete set of the Bulletin de la Convention Nationale (1792-5).

 The broadsides and proclamations are for the most part mounted in over 100 folio binders, and range in date from 1789 to 1871.

 There are substantial runs of laws and decrees, with much critical and biographical material.